 At Frisch, students develop into passionate members of the Jewish community whose concerns for social welfare extend beyond school.

-Kookies is a student run group which bakes cookies and sells them in beautifully packaged platters for Shabbat.
+Kookies is a student run club which bakes cookies and sells them in beautifully packaged platters for Shabbat.
 Student leaders research and select worthy causes as beneficiaries of the sales.
 Students plan, advertise, bake, package, and sell the wildly popular cookies.
 Bake sales take place multiple times throughout the school year.

 Strings for S.A.R.A.H. creates woven jewelry and other items, with

 proceeds from sales going to benefit Project S.A.R.A.H.
 (Stop Abusive

 Relationships at Home).
 Project S.A.R.A.H. works to support victims of domestic violence and is affiliated with Jewish Family Services in NJ.

 Yachad, the National Jewish Council for Jewish Disabilities, promotes inclusion for all people in our community.
 Students who volunteer with Yachad socialize, form friendships, and take part in

 programs with individuals who have disabilities and special needs.